juliekoubova/resume/content/experience/trask-cpi.md

   - SharePoint
 ---

-I designed an invoice approval workflow based on SharePoint 2010.
+Designed an invoice approval workflow based on SharePoint 2010.
+Communicated with stakeholders and business analysts.